 Kennan's Analysis and the Truman Doctrine

-Kennan's analysis was formalized as American policy in the Truman Doctrine (March 1947), delivered in an address to Congress requesting aid for Greece and Turkey against Communist pressure.
-Truman framed the issue in sweeping ideological terms as a choice between two ways of life—one free, one totalitarian—that the United States had a responsibility to defend globally.
+Kennan's analysis was formalised as American policy in the Truman Doctrine (March 1947), delivered in an address to Congress requesting aid for Greece and Turkey against Communist pressure.
+Truman framed the issue in sweeping ideological terms as a choice between two ways of life -- one free, one totalitarian -- that the United States had a responsibility to defend globally.
 Critics, including Kennan himself, worried that the universalist formulation committed the United States to more than it could or should undertake.
+His concern proved prescient: the Truman Doctrine's logic of universal commitment would eventually lead to Vietnam.

-The Marshall Plan (June 1947) offered massive economic reconstruction assistance to European nations, including—deliberately—the Soviet bloc, which Stalin refused.
+The Marshall Plan (June 1947) offered massive economic reconstruction assistance to European nations, including -- deliberately -- the Soviet bloc, which Stalin refused.
 The plan was partly humanitarian and partly strategic: economically devastated Western European nations with strong Communist parties were seen as vulnerable to Soviet-backed political takeover without American support.
-It succeeded dramatically in stabilizing Western European capitalism and remains one of the most effective uses of American foreign policy resources in the country's history.
+Between 1948 and 1952, the United States provided approximately 13 billion dollars (roughly 140 billion in today's money) in economic assistance.
+It succeeded dramatically in stabilising Western European capitalism and remains one of the most effective uses of American foreign policy resources in the country's history.
+The contrast with the post-Cold War management of Eastern Europe -- where no comparable reconstruction effort was mounted -- is instructive.

 Berlin: The Divided City as Cold War Symbol